Hedge36/Python-code/Numpy&Pandas/Panda&Numpy.md

 >
 > - **freq**     DateOffset, tseries.offsets, timedelta, or str, optional
 >
->   Offset to use from the tseries module or time rule (e.g. ‘EOM’).
+>   Offset to use from the tseries module or time rule (e.g. 'EOM’).
 If freq is specified then the index values are shifted but the data is not realigned.
 That is, use freq if you would like to extend the index when shifting and preserve the original data.
 If freq is specified as “infer” then it will be inferred from the freq or inferred_freq attributes of the index.
 If neither of those attributes exist, a ValueError is thrown.
 >
-> - **axis**    {0 or ‘index’, 1 or ‘columns’, None}, default None
+> - **axis**    {0 or 'index’, 1 or 'columns’, None}, default None
 >
 >   Shift direction.
 >